hdShang/arxiv-daily/docs/cs-CV/2025-08-30/papers/250900357v1-surgllm-a-versatile-large-multimodal-model-with-spatial-focus-and-te.md

 ---
 layout: default
-title: SurgLLM: A Versatile Large Multimodal Model with Spatial Focus and Temporal Awareness for Surgical Video Understanding
+title: "SurgLLM: A Versatile Large Multimodal Model with Spatial Focus and Temporal Awareness for Surgical Video Understanding"
 ---

 # SurgLLM: A Versatile Large Multimodal Model with Spatial Focus and Temporal Awareness for Surgical Video Understanding